-During the year ended March 31, 2018, we repurchased \$112.2 million of common stock (2.1 million shares) under our share repurchase program.
+During the year ended March 31, 2017, we repurchased \$50.0 million of common stock (1.0 million shares) under our share repurchase program.
+In fiscal 2017, we bought back approximately 2% of our common stock that was outstanding at the beginning of the fiscal year.
 Our future stock repurchase activity is subject to the business judgment of our management and Board of Directors, taking into consideration our historical and projected results of operations, financial condition, cash flows and other anticipated capital requirements or investment alternatives.
-Our stock repurchase program reduces the dilutive impact on our common shares outstanding associated with stock option exercises and our previous public and private stock offerings through the repurchase of common stock.
-As of May 3, 2018, there is \$112.8 million remaining in the share repurchase program which expires on March 31, 2019.
+Our stock repurchase program reduces the dilutive impact on our common shares outstanding associated with stock option exercises and our previous public and private stock offerings through the repurchase of common stock we believe is undervalued.
+As of May 4, 2017, there is \$125.0 million remaining in the share repurchase program which expires on March 31, 2018.
 Our stock repurchase program has been funded by our existing cash and cash equivalent balances as well as cash flows provided by our operations.